Home > Analyses > Utilities > PPL Corporation

 Score analysis

-The following radar chart illustrates PPL Corporation’s key financial scores to aid in evaluating its investment potential:
+The following radar chart displays PPL Corporation’s key financial scores across valuation and performance metrics:

 score analysis